Skip To Content Skip To Menu Skip To Footer

 Course Description:

 Cross-listed with DATA 180-01 and MATH 180-01.
 An introduction to theprinciples and tools of data science focusing on exploratory data analysis.
 Topics include types of variables, mathematical representations of data, data wrangling and transformations, data visualization and numerical summaries, and supervised and unsupervisedmachinelearning.
-The course will include an introduction to computational tools such as the R statistical environment.
-No prior programming experience is required.Prerequisites: MATH 170 or department placement.
+The course includes an introduction to the R statistical programming language.Prerequisites: MATH 170 or department placement.
 This course is cross-listed as DATA 180 and MATH 180.
 Offered every semester.

 COMP 180-02 Introduction to Data Science